TopicSec/topicsec.github.io/_posts/2021-04-07-censored-planet.md

 ## Problem

+There is a rapid increase in the number of restrictions to online freedom.
+This paper talks about technical censorship where one controls the router.
+Such limits include dropping packets, send TCP resets, and may provide DNS responses that are incorrect or give an HTML page injected with a false error page.

 ## Solution

 Censored Planet is a platform designed to measure internet censorship across six protocols (IP, DNS, HTTP, HTTPS, Echo, and Discard) using four extant techniques: